 - Glycated haemoglobin (HbA1c) is not a reliable indicator of diabetic control for people who also have diabetes because of the shortened lifespan of RBCs.
 A fructosamine blood test should be used instead.

 - Repeated transfusions increase the risk of blood-borne diseases, including hepatitis B and hepatitis C, although all blood is screened for known blood-borne infections.
 Infection with rare opportunistic organisms may cause pyrexia and enteritis in patients with iron overload.
 Yersinia enterocolitica thrives with the abundant iron.
 Unexplained fever, especially with diarrhoea, should be treated with gentamicin and co-trimoxazole, even when cultures are negative.

 - Severe anaemia may cause high-output cardiac failure.

-- Osteoporosis is common and apparently multifactorial in aetiology but alendronate or pamidronate is an effective treatment.
+- Osteoporosis is common and apparently multifactorial in aetiology.
+Treatment strategies include bisphosphonates, with or without, hormone replacement therapy.

 - The long-term increased red cell turnover causes hyperbilirubinaemia and gallstones.

 - Hyperuricaemia may lead to gout.

 - With increasing length of survival, hepatocellular carcinoma is becoming an increasing problem.

 - Local reaction at the site of injection can be severe.

 - High-frequency hearing loss has been reported in 30-40% of patients.
 Colour and night blindness can occur.
 These complications may be reversible.
 Eye and hearing examinations should be performed every 6-12 months in patients on chelation therapy.

 The prognosis depends on the severity of the disease and adherence to treatment: